The archive / Baroque / The Reverse of a Painting

 There is no front to this painting.

-Cornelius Gijsbrechts painted only the reverse of a canvas: the stretcher, the nails, a small note, and a decorative frame.
-From a distance you truly believe a painting has been left on the floor with its reverse facing outwards, and the deception is revealed only as you approach.
-He made it while serving as court painter to the Danish king between 1668 and 1672.
+A wooden stretcher, a scatter of nails, a small note tucked under the frame, and the decorative molding around it: this is the whole picture.
+Cornelius Gijsbrechts painted only the back of a canvas.
+From across the room you believe a painting has been set on the floor with its reverse turned out, and only as you step closer does the trick give way.
+He made it as court painter to the Danish king, sometime between 1668 and 1672.

 Look closer